narcisoyu/iafd_web_scraper/README.md

 run spider and save csv: cd to the folder, and "scrapy crawler iafd -t csv"

 All comments and issues are welcome

+OPTION: run script directly in terminal or IDE.